nileshdevdas/advaws/readme.md

 12  kubectl get pods
                 it should it

-aws eks --region us-east1 update-kubeconfig  --name clusternd
+aws eks --region ap-south-1 update-kubeconfig  --name cluster001
 ------------------------------------------------------------------------------------------------
 You have to find write a yml service file from :-